 The Canadian Red Cross has a long history of developing well-trained professional instructors who love swimming as much as they love to help others learn.

 Red Cross Water Safety Instructor Course

-All course components, including the teaching experience, are evaluated against specific performance criteria on a pass/fail basis.
-The performance criteria are located in the Water Safety Instructor Manual.
+All course components are evaluated against specific evaluation criteria on a pass/fail basis.

 NCCP Swimming Teacher Certification

 The Canadian Red Cross, Swimming Canada and the Coaching Association of Canada have completed an agreement to offer an accelerated training track to become a swimming coach.
 If you are a current Red Cross Water Safety Instructor, you can follow the steps outlined in the process to earn your National Coaching Certification Program (NCCP) Swimming Teacher certification.

 The NCCP Swimming Teacher certification is the minimum certification standard for coaches working for community swim clubs.
 The Red Cross is proud to be the first training organization to earn recognition for this program and to offer our instructors enhanced employment opportunities within the aquatics community.